· Updated

 | Total (including time) | Much higher | Fixed |

-But if you are not in it for the tinkering, if you just want a weather website that stays online, the hidden costs of self-hosting add up to more than the visible price of a managed service.
+The point is not that self-hosting is too expensive.
+For many people, running a Pi and tinkering with software is part of the enjoyment, and that is worth paying for.
+But if you are not in it for the tinkering, the hidden costs of self-hosting add up to more than the visible price of a managed service.
 With Pro Weather, you pay a predictable monthly or yearly fee and get everything included: hosting, updates, data retention, and no hardware to manage.

 For a feature comparison, see Pro Weather vs CumulusMX and Pro Weather vs WeeWX.